-Arrogance works it work of blinding our spiritual hearts to our actual condition (2 Corinthians 4:3,4).
-Consequently, instead of God’s plan to transform our character into that of Christ Jesus, we are conformed into the character of Satan the prideful god of this present world (Romans 12:2.
+Arrogance works its work of blinding our spiritual hearts to our actual condition (2 Corinthians 4:3,4).
+Consequently, instead of God’s plan to transform our character into that of Christ Jesus, we are conformed into the character of Satan, the prideful god of this present world (Romans 12:2.
 1 Timothy 3:6).

 5. We then begin to profess ourselves to be wise, thus becoming fools (Romans 1:22)

 Having departed from God’s will (i.e., His word that also includes His standards)(2), we are no longer criterion based on our self-judgments but are rather norm-referenced.
-That is, we compare ourselves with ourselves and with others leading to an inaccurate and foolish self-assessment (2 Corinthians 10:12).
+We compare ourselves with ourselves and others, leading to an inaccurate and foolish self-assessment (2 Corinthians 10:12).

 6. We then change the glory of the incorruptible God into an image made like a corruptible man (Romans 1:23).

-This is the breaking of the Second Commandment for whatever we treasure with our spiritual hearts becomes our god (Luke 12:34).
-In the beginning, God made us in His image and we in return re-make God in our image (Genesis 1:26,27).
-For example, we worship our employer, our alma mater, our favorite sport, our favorite hobby, etc. All of these things are made of a physical substance that is subject to corruption (Matthew 6:19-21).
+This is breaking the Second Commandment for whatever we treasure with our spiritual hearts becomes our god (Luke 12:34).
+In the beginning, God made us in His image, and we, in return, re-make God in our image (Genesis 1:26,27).
+For example, we worship our employer, our alma mater, our favorite sport, our favorite hobby, etc. These things are all made of a physical substance subject to corruption (Matthew 6:19-21).

 7. God then gives us over to uncleanness through the desires of our own darkened spiritual hearts (Romans 1:24-32).

-God is very patient and protective of us not desiring that any of His children be lost (2 Peter 3:9).
+God is very patient and protective of us, not desiring that any of His children be lost (2 Peter 3:9).
 Nevertheless, there comes the point when we have asked to learn the hard way (i.e., by not wanting God’s will in our lives) long enough that God says then your will be done; however, judgment is coming!
-What follows is a descent into all forms of depravity with some so confused with who they are that they embrace same-sex attraction (1), gender change, etc. (Romans 1:26,27).
-They continue to become less and less like God and more and more like animals as they live to break all of the Ten Commandments (Romans 1:28-32).
+What follows is a descent into all forms of depravity, with some so confused with who they are that they embrace same-sex attraction (1), gender change, etc. (Romans 1:26,27).
+They continue to become less and less like God and increasingly like animals as they live to break all of the Ten Commandments (Romans 1:28-32).